 Ecology Center Background

-The Ecology Center’s mission is to inspire and build a sustainable, healthy, and just future for the East Bay, California, and beyond.
+The Ecology Center is a 53-year-old nonprofit located in West Berkeley.
+Our mission is to inspire and build a sustainable, healthy, and just future for the East Bay, California, and beyond.
 The Ecology Center transforms the ideas of sustainability into everyday practice.
 We offer information you can act on, infrastructure you can count on, and leadership for lasting change.
 We are working toward a world of resilient communities, zero waste and toxics, equal access to healthy food, sustainable resource use, and a safe and stable climate.

 Founded in the run-up to the first Earth Day in 1970, the Ecology Center has been a regional and national leader on a wide range of issues, turning vision into action and cementing it with advocacy.
 We operate the nation’s first and longest running curbside recycling service, nationally recognized food and farming programs, and model education and engagement activities.